 Back down on the Gold Coast, Broadbeach is like the slightly quieter and more sophisticated neighbour to Surfers Paradise.
 With gorgeous beaches, a great playground and loads of shops and restaurants, Broadbeach is another one of the brilliant weekend retreats Brisbane offers.

-Talking about places to eat – there are a huge number of great family restaurants and cafes in Broadbeach.
-Plus it’s a great base to get and explore the other nearby beaches, which are easy to reach with the tram right there.
+Talking about places to eat – there are many great family restaurants and cafes in Broadbeach.
+Plus, it’s a great base to get and explore the other nearby beaches, which are easy to reach with the tram right there.